Hale Country Quilters host Quilt Show

 • Small: First place: Joy Krieger with Ode to Daddy 11; Second place: Peggy Staso with Chicken Scratch.

-Attendees purchased tickets for baskets filled with quilt supplies, have their scissors sharpened and buy more quilt supplies from the vendors Between Patches, Compass Star Quilt Shop and Fuzzy Frogs.
+Attendees purchased tickets for baskets filled with quilt supplies, as well as gift certificates to have their scissors sharpened and buy more quilt supplies, from the vendors Between Patches, Compass Star Quilt Shop and Fuzzy Frogs.